swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 }
 ```

-#### Constraints on nonescapable arguments
+#### Constraints on nonescapable parameters

-A value of nonescapable type received as an argument is subject to the same constraints as any other local variable.
+A value of nonescapable type received as an parameter is subject to the same constraints as any other local variable.
-In particular, a nonescapable `consuming` argument (and all direct copies thereof) must actually be destroyed during the execution of the function.
+In particular, a nonescapable `consuming` parameter (and all direct copies thereof) must actually be destroyed during the execution of the function.
-This is in contrast to an _escapable_ `consuming` argument which can be disposed of by being returned or stored to an instance property or global variable.
+This is in contrast to an _escapable_ `consuming` parameter which can be disposed of by being returned or stored to an instance property or global variable.

-#### Values that contain nonescapable values must be nonescapable
+#### Types that contain nonescapable values must be nonescapable

 Stored struct properties and enum payloads can have nonescapable types if the surrounding type is itself nonescapable.
 Equivalently, an escapable struct or enum can only contain escapable values.